Dr Jay Zigmont, PhD, CFP® in the Press

 Zigmont recommends piecemealing the upgrade if you want to see progress this year but don’t have enough cash to pay for a full renovation.
 Start with what you’re most excited about — new appliances or tiling, for example — and consider saving up for the rest.

 All written content on this site is for information purposes only.
 Opinions expressed herein are solely those of Live, Learn, Plan, unless otherwise specifically cited.
-Material presented is believed to be from reliable sources and no representations are made by our firm as to other parties’ informational accuracy or completeness.
-All information or ideas provided should be discussed in detail with an advisor, accountant or legal counsel prior to implementation.
+The material presented is believed to be from reliable sources and no representations are made by our firm as to other parties’ informational accuracy or completeness.
+All information or ideas provided should be discussed in detail with an advisor, accountant, or legal counsel prior to implementation.
+When you link to any third-party websites provided on this site, you are leaving this website and assume total responsibility and risk for use of the websites you are visiting.
+We make no representation as to the completeness or accuracy of information provided at third-party websites.

 Certified Financial Planner Board of Standards, Inc. (CFP Board) owns the CFP® certification mark, the CERTIFIED FINANCIAL PLANNER™ certification mark, and the CFP® certification mark (with plaque design) logo in the United States, which it authorizes use of by individuals who successfully complete CFP Board’s initial and ongoing certification requirements.